artemisticc/Terminal-App/readme.md

 ## User guide/Features:

-This application was made with the intention of using it as an inventory handler (or catalogue) for a The features of this app include:
+This application was made with the intention of using it as an inventory handler (or catalogue) for a bookstore.
+The features of this app include:
 1. **Selectable menus** - you can navigate to what you would like to do by using the up & down arrows on your keyboard.
 Pressing enter confirms your selection.
 You can exit menus (or the program, if in the main menu) by either pressing escape or selecting Exit.
 2. **Display books in catalogue** - selecting the catalogue list displays all the entries within the catalogue in a neat table.
 An empty table will be displayed if there are no entries.